Was I Wrongfully Discharged From My Job?

 3. Contractual Obligations

 If you have signed an employment contract, your employer is bound by those terms.
-And even if you haven't signed a contract, your employer still may be obligated to honor verbal promises (an "implied" contract) if they fail to honor them.
+Even if you haven't signed a contract, your employer still may be obligated to honor verbal promises (an "implied" contract).
 For example, let's say you signed a contract stating that you will perform certain duties for the employer for a minimum of six months; at the end of the period, the employer will decide whether to keep you longer.
 If you are fired before six months, you may be able to file a wrongful discharge and breach of contract claim.

 4. Whistleblower Retaliation Claims

-Depending on the laws of your state (some states only protect public employees), you may be protected against employer retaliation in the event that you report an illegal or unethical act by your employer.
-For example, a school district that fires a teacher who "blows the whistle" on wasteful spending or unsafe school conditions cannot be fired as retaliation under whistleblower statutes protecting public employees.
+Depending on the laws of your state (some states only protect public employees), you may be protected against employer retaliation if you report an illegal or unethical act by your employer to the proper agency.
+For example, a teacher who "blows the whistle" on a school district's wasteful spending or unsafe school conditions cannot be fired as retaliation under whistleblower statutes protecting public employees.

 5. Retaliation for Failing to Perform Illegal Acts

-Similar to whistleblower protections, employers may not demand employees perform illegal acts (or knowingly require workers to ignore safety regulations, for example).
-If you refuse to work a double shift at a factory -- knowing that it violates wage and hour laws -- and are subsequently fired, you likely may file a retaliation and wrongful discharge claim.
+Similar to whistleblower protections, employers may not demand employees perform illegal acts (or knowingly require workers to ignore safety regulations).
+If you refuse to work a double shift at a factory — knowing that it violates wage and hour laws — and are subsequently fired, you likely may file a retaliation and wrongful discharge claim.

 6. Protected Time Off

-Federal and some state laws, primarily the Family and Medical Leave Act, allow for unpaid leave to care for a family member or recover from illness.
+Federal and some state laws, primarily the Family and Medical Leave Act, allow for some employees to have unpaid leave to care for a family member or recover from illness.
 This law also covers military service members who are called into duty.
 Employees also may not be fired or retaliated against for taking time off to vote or serve on a jury.